 Dry ice can serve as a powerful cooling option.
 If you keep it wrapped and avoid touching it, you can lay dry ice across the top of your cooler to keep its contents cold.

 Be careful, though; anything the dry ice touches directly will freeze.
 In addition, your cooler needs ventilation to keep the carbon dioxide it releases from contaminating the food.
-Finally, you must keep a cooler with dry ice away from people and pets while traveling.
+Finally, you must keep a cooler with dry ice away from people and pets while travelling.

 Alternative Methods for Keeping Food Cold